What does Medicare Supplement, or Medigap, mean?

 Medicare Supplement plans are also available to you if you’re younger than age 65 and eligible for Medicare due to disability.

 What are the types of Medicare Supplement Plans?

 There are a wide range of Medicare Supplement plans.
 The different types of plans are named alphabetically, Plan A through Plan N. (Note, that they are not the same as other parts of Medicare, which are also named alphabetically.)

 Medicare Supplement plans range from those that offer basic coverage, to those offering a much higher level of coverage.
 Understanding your health care needs, as well as your financial situation, can help when choosing a Medicare Supplement plan.

 Where are you in your Medicare journey?

 1 After the Part B Deductible has been met.

 2 Insured by Cigna Health and Life Insurance Company, American Retirement Life Insurance Company, Loyal American Life Insurance Company, or Cigna National Health Insurance Company.

 Notice for persons eligible for Medicare because of disability:

-In the following states, all Medicare Supplement plans are available to persons eligible for Medicare because of disability: Colorado, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Kansas, Kentucky, Louisiana, Maine, Minnesota, Mississippi, Missouri, Montana, New Hampshire, Oregon, Pennsylvania, South Dakota, Tennessee, Vermont, and Wisconsin.
+In the following states, all Medicare Supplement plans are available to persons eligible for Medicare because of disability: California, Colorado, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Kansas, Kentucky, Louisiana, Maine, Minnesota, Mississippi, Missouri, Montana, New Hampshire, Oregon, Pennsylvania, South Dakota, Tennessee, Vermont, and Wisconsin.